 The Porte Pique was built in the 13th century and was the last fortified gate before reaching the castle.

-The second major defense feature of the fortress of Najac was the keep.
+The second major defence feature of the fortress of Najac was the keep.

-It was the symbol of power of the Counts of Toulouse, the defense centre of the fortress.
+It was the symbol of power of the Counts of Toulouse, the defence centre of the fortress.

 It indeed peeked some 40m above ground level and a 115-step spiral staircase led to the top.